-Where road right-of-way widths are less than those described above, the County may require, as a condition of consent, the dedication of lands for road widening purposes.
-In addition, road widening may be required as a condition of development pursuant to Section 41 of the Planning Act and Section 4.5.2 of this Plan.
+Where road right-of-way widths are less than those described above, the County may require, as a condition of consent as per Section 4.5.3 of the County Official Plan, the dedication of lands for road widening purposes from both the land to be severed and the lands to be retained.
+In addition, road widenings may be required as a condition of development pursuant to Section 41 of the Planning Act and Section 4.5.1 and 4.5.2 of this Plan.
 Right-of-way widths as described above are the largest widenings that may be obtained as a condition of development.
-Where County roads rights-of-way are less than those described, widenings may be taken equally from both sides of the road as measured from the centre line of the original road allowance.
+Where County roads Road rights-of-way are less than those described, widenings may be taken equally from both sides of the road as measured from the centre line of the original road allowance constructed road.
 Where topographical features or other situations necessitate a larger widening on one side, no more than 50% of the required widening shall be required through site plan control.